List of Game of the Year awards (board games)

-Game of the Year (abbreviated GotY) is a title awarded annually by various magazines, websites, and game critics to deserving tabletop games, including board games and card games.
+Game of the Year (GotY) is a title awarded annually by various magazines, websites, and game critics to deserving tabletop games, including board games and card games.
 Many publications award a single "Game of the Year" award to a single title published in the previous year that they feel represents the pinnacle of gaming achievement that year.

 Organizations

 Organizations and publications that award Game of the Year awards for board games include: